CalyxOS/calyxos.org/pages/docs/development/gerrit/index.md

 #### Account
 1. Visit <https://review.calyxos.org/> - and click Sign in.
 That will take you to GitHub, where you can approve the request to sign in.
-2. Go to <https://review.calyxos.org/settings/#Profile> - and set a Display Name, and note down your username (it will be the same as your GitHub username)
+2. Go to <https://review.calyxos.org/settings/#Profile> - and set a Full Name, and note down your username (it will be the same as your GitHub username)
 3. Scroll down to <https://review.calyxos.org/settings/#EmailAddresses> - and add the email address you usually use with git.
 You will need to verify it by clicking on a link sent to the particular email.
 4. Scroll down to <https://review.calyxos.org/settings/#SSHKeys> - and enter your SSH public key in the text box.
 This is what you will use to push code changes to Gerrit.